When is the Best Time to Take Probiotic Supplements?

 Before you purchase a probiotic, check with your doctor to ensure you receive a variety that’s best supports your gut health.
 Once purchased, be sure to follow the manufacturer’s recommendations for dosage and storage and if in doubt, refrigerate.

 Probiotic supplements are effective, easy ways to boost your gut health, especially since it's difficult to get enough probiotics from diet alone.
-When taking a probiotic supplement, it's best to take it on an empty stomach, such as first thing in the morning or right before bed.
-If you're wondering what probiptic supplement is right for you, check with your doctor .
+When taking a probiotic supplement, it's best to read the product's instructions to determine if it's best on an empty stomach or with food.
+If you're wondering what probiptic supplement is right for you, check with your doctor.

 Lauren Bedosky is a freelance health and fitness writer who specializes in running, strength training, and nutrition.
 She writes for a variety of national publications and businesses, including Men’s Health, MyFitnessPal, Livestrong, and Women’s Running.
 Lauren lives in Brooklyn Park, Minnesota, with her husband and their three dogs.